elbwalker/walkerOS/website/docs/walkeros/event-model.md

 title: Event model
 ---

-One single event model to support analytics, marketing, privacy and data science needs.
+A single event model to support analytics, marketing, privacy and data science needs.

 ## Entity-Action Approach

-The Entity-Action approach forms the core of the walkerOS event model.
+The Entity-Action approach is the core of the walkerOS event model.
 It's a framework designed to capture interactions in a structured yet flexible manner.
-Two primary components define each event: the 'entity' (what the interaction involves) and the 'action' (what is done with the entity).
+Two primary components define each event: the 'entity' (what is involved within an interaction) and the 'action' (what is done with the entity).
 This method provides a comprehensive and clear understanding of user behaviors and interactions.

+One of the great things about walkerOS is the full **flexibility** of event definitions.
+You can build your tracking based on your **business logic** instead of trying to press your business logic into analytics specs.

+We believe that tracking shouldn't sound like some abstract technical concept.
+It should feel **natural** and everyone involved should immediately understand it.
+Only when everyone understands what is being measured, there will be **fewer misunderstandings, higher data quality**, and more actionable data in the organization at the end of the day.

+A walkerOS event consists of three components: a **trigger** (e.g. load), an **entity** (e.g. page), and an **action** (e.g. view).

 ## Event Structure